bharathparsam/spacexwebapp/README.md

 # SpaceX WebApplication

-This spaceX web-application allows the user to load the list of space launches.
+This spaceX web-application allows the user to load the list of spaceX launches.You can directly load the application by [clicking here](https://spacexwebapp.herokuapp.com/)

 ### Table of Contents